-How to make a subject access request to the Department of Health
+How to make a ‘right of access’ request to DHSC

-The Data Protection Act allows you to find out what information we hold about you on computer and in some paper records.
-This is known as the ‘right of subject access’.
-We don’t charge a fee for this service.
+The Data Protection Act allows you to find out what information we hold about you.
+This is known as the ‘right of access’.
+We do not charge a fee for this service.

-To request access to personal data we hold about you, write to:
+To request access to personal data DHSC holds about you, please email us at firstname.lastname@example.org, or write to us at the address given above.

-We are required to supply you with your personal data within 40 days of receiving a valid request.
-If we can’t meet this deadline, we will keep you informed of progress towards fulfilling your request.
+We are required to supply you with your personal data within 30 days of receiving a valid request.
+If we cannot meet this deadline, we’ll keep you informed of progress towards fulfilling your request.

 Find out more about how we deal with personal information

-Contact us for a hard copy of our personal information charter, or to find out more about:
+Contact us at email@example.com (or write to us at the address given above) if you’d like a hard copy of our personal information charter or want to find out about:

 - agreements we have with other organisations for sharing information